ArtjomP/articles/replace-function-with-command/index.en.md

 Also, an algorithm for refactoring a complex method has been proposed.

 The key abstraction [ICommandExecutor](replace-function-with-command\src\replace-function-with-command\ICommandExecutor.cs) that allows to make [Replace Function with Command](https://refactoring.com/catalog/replaceFunctionWithCommand.html) refactoring testable & expandable has been proposed.

+Using ICommand with [Model-View-ViewModel Pattern](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm) is handful and allows to test & maintain ViewModels of any complexity.

 All the souce code can be found in the [src](src) folder.